-1. A facility, such as a commercial kitchen, that proposes to prepare, store, dispense, and distribute edibles must comply with the relevant provisions of all state and local laws regarding the preparation, distribution, labeling and sale of food.
+- 1. A facility, such as a commercial kitchen, that proposes to prepare, store, dispense, and distribute edibles must comply with the relevant provisions of all state and local laws regarding the preparation, distribution, labeling and sale of food.
 No food production will be allowed in the same facility to avoid the unintentional contamination of food with cannabis.
-Facilities shall be constructed, permitted, operated and inspected in accordance with the applicable building code and applicable food safety requirements by the Alameda County Department of Environmental Health.

-- 2. Individuals involved in the production or distribution of edibles shall thoroughly wash their hands before commencing production and before handling the finished product.
+Facilities shall be constructed, permitted, operated and inspected in accordance with the applicable building code and applicable food safety requirements by the Alameda County Department of Environmental Health. - Individuals involved in the production or distribution of edibles shall thoroughly wash their hands before commencing production and before handling the finished product.
 Gloves must be worn when packaging edibles. - 3.
 To reduce the likelihood of foodborne disease transmission, individuals who are suffering from symptoms associated with acute gastrointestinal illness or are known to be infected with a communicable disease that is transmissible through foodstuffs are prohibited from preparing edibles until they are free of that illness or disease, or are incapable of transmitting the illness or disease through foodstuffs.
 Individuals who have sores or cuts on their hands must use gloves when preparing and handling edibles. - 4.
 Producers of edibles must be state certified food handlers.
 The valid certificate must be onsite at the facility where the edible is produced and made available during inspections. - 5.
 Hand-washing facilities shall be adequate and convenient and be furnished with 100F hot running water.
-Hand washing facilities shall be located in the facility in edible preparation areas and where good sanitary practices require employees to wash their hands and provide effective hand-cleaning (liquid soap) and disposable paper towel or suitable drying devices. - B. Packaging and Labeling of Edibles. - 1.
+Hand washing facilities shall be located in the facility in edible preparation areas and where good sanitary practices require employees to wash their hands and provide effective hand-cleaning (liquid soap) and disposable paper towel or suitable drying devices. - B. Packaging and Labeling of Edibles.
+Edibles shall be labeled and packaged in accordance with Sections 19347 and 19347.5 of the California Business and Professions Code and all applicable regulations and as provided in this subdivision. - 1.
 All edibles shall be individually wrapped at the original point of preparation.
-Labeling shall be distinctly and clearly legible on the front of the package and must include: (a) a warning if nuts or other known allergens are used; (b) a warning that the item is a medication containing cannabis and the total weight (in ounces or grams) and amount of Active Ingredients in the package; (c) the date of manufacture; (d) a statement that the contents are not a food product; and (e) information indicating any caloric impact on the consumer.
+Labeling shall be distinctly and clearly legible on the front of the package and must include: (a) a warning if nuts or other known allergens are used in the manufacturing of the edibles; (b) a warning that the item is a medication containing cannabis and the total weight (in ounces or grams) and amount of Active Ingredients in the package; (c) the cultivation and date of manufacture date and source; (d) a statement that the contents are not a food product; and (e) information indicating any caloric impact on the consumer.
 The package label must have a warning clearly legible emphasizing that the product is to be kept away from children. - 2.
-Labels of edibles that are not tested for contaminants (baked goods) shall include a statement that the cannabis used in the product was tested for contaminants. - 3.
-Packaging of edibles shall be opaque (non see-through), and may not make it appear as if the edible is a food product.
+Labels of edibles that are not tested for contaminants (baked goods) shall include a statement that the cannabis used in the product was tested for contaminants.

+- 3. Packaging of edibles shall be opaque (non see-through), and may not make it appear as if the edible is a food product.
 Packaging that makes the product attractive to children or imitates candy is prohibited. - 4.
-Packaging of edibles shall be tamper-evident and child resistant. - C. Edible Product Log.
-Producers of edibles that are not tested for contaminants shall maintain a written or computerized log documenting: - 1.
-The source of the cannabis used in each batch of product; - 2.
-The contaminant testing date; and - The testing facility for the Cannabis.
+Packaging of edibles shall be tamper proof-evident and child resistant. - C. Edible Product Log.
+Producers of edibles that are net tested for contaminants shall maintain a written or computerized log documenting: - The source of the cannabis used in each batch of product; - 2.
+The contaminant testing date; and - 3.
+The testing laboratory facility that analyzed the sample of the medical cannabis product.